0m15/zimok.github.com/_posts/me/2013-02-16-the-agony-of-hope.md

 2. my current mood

 The same workflow will never work the same way for every different product we are building.
-And nobody can tell if a workflow that once used to work well will continue to work in the future.

-This is due to the nature of the medium we build for.
+This is due to the nature of the __medium__ we build for.
-User needs raises and changes as technology does.
+User needs raises and changes as the medium does.
 Design processes too.
-We can simply predict, but never be sure to know what the medium will become tomorrow.
+We can simply predict, but never be sure to know what all this thing called *web* will become tomorrow.

-So, at the end, we can simply adapt ourselves &ndash; and our processes &ndash; to adhere to the medium and its ecosystem.
+Therefore, we can simply adapt ourselves &ndash; and our processes &ndash; to adhere to the medium and its ecosystem, composed by different users, devices and __contexts__.

-Another factor is my mood.
-It seems that nobody take in consideration the psychologic aspect.
+Another factor is our mood.
+It seems that nobody take in consideration the psychologic side.
 This assumes that we're like robots, and that we work like a robot in an assembly line, without any superstructure conditioning our work.
 Instead, it's likely that the process I'm following will be heavily influenced by how I feel.

-Therefore, with the wrong mood applied to the wrong process, chances are that the process will fail, if it's unchangeable and adaptable to us human beings.
+The perfect workflow should be conformable to us human beings, so it should be imperfect by nature, as we are.

+Conclusion: the perfect workflow still does not exist, and never it will.

-I feel that there are some moments I'm confident with a technology, or a library, or a framework, and I'll rely on it.Other times, I like to put myself into learning new things and adopt it in the process, updating it.
+I simply feel there are some moments I'm confident with a process, and I rely on it.
+Other times, I like to make the process driven by my __sentiments__.
-This way I can experiment with several process, I can try to understand why and how that process failed and how I can refine it.
-I can then arbitrarily choose to radically change it, getting the most out of it and start again.

-This is how I think we should evolve.
+And never let an aseptic list of parameters kill my hope.

+Note: this applies for everything.